 Causes and solutions: If your water heater is noisy – rumbling, banging or popping– it is because of scaling inside the tank and on the heating elements.
 You can stop these noises by de-scaling the tank.
 Whistling sounds from a water heater happens when a valve is faulty.
 To stop the whistling, change the valve.

 Which of these water heater problems are you experiencing in your home?
 Did you know you can prevent most water heater issues by having a professional plumber inspect and maintain your water heater on a schedule?
-Don’t delay and contact a reliable professional plumber to check your water heater.
+Don’t delay and contact a reliable plumber to check your water heater.